mangar/android-sample/README.md

 Sample testing with animation on Android

 ### Notification
-Sending and Receiving Push notification
+Sending and Receiving Push notification using Firebase